Food and Health Communications

 Her group discovered that when people felt a sense of belonging or connection to a group, they were likely to be swayed in either direction.
 She notes, "This builds on the growing literature that shared group membership can affect someone's behavior, particularly when it is applied to food choices.”

-Even though the results are promising, more research is needed to evaluate the connection of social influence and how it can modify people’s behavior, particularly when it comes to making healthier food choices.
+Even though the results are promising, more research is needed to evaluate the connection between social influence and how it can modify people’s behavior, particularly when it comes to making healthier food choices.

 Study lead author Juliana Gleaves states, "Our study demonstrates that people within a 'group' are more likely to view the behavior of other perceived group members as an appropriate or relevant guide.
 Therefore, seeing fellow group members make healthy choices -- or receiving a healthy food recommendation from them -- may promote healthier eating habits".